M. Eric Johnson

 Publications

-Dean Johnson has published work in research and scholarly journals such as Harvard Business Review, Health Services Research, Management Science, Production and Operations Management, and Journal of the American Medical Informatics Association, which selected his paper “Medication Administration Quality and Health Information Technology: A National Study of U.S. Hospitals,” for the 2012 Editor’s Choice Award.
-His writing and expert commentary have been featured in global media outlets that include the Wall Street Journal, USA Today, Associated Press, New York Times, and Bloomberg News.
+Johnson has published work in research and scholarly journals such as Harvard Business Review, Health Services Research, Management Science, Production and Operations Management, and Journal of the American Medical Informatics Association.
+His writing and expert commentary have been featured in global media outlets that include the Associated Press, Bloomberg Business, New York Times, USA Today, US News and World Report, Wall Street Journal.

 Research Interests

-Dean Johnson’s teaching and research focus on the impact of information technology on the extended enterprise.
+Johnson’s teaching and research focus on digital strategies and the impact of information technology on the extended enterprise.
 He studies how information technology improves process execution, but also how security failures create friction throughout the extended enterprise.
 He is currently focused on the role of information technology to improve healthcare quality and reduce cost.
-Dean Johnson has authored patents on interface design and testified before the U.S. Congress on information security.

 Education